Local Business News

-- Use hand sanitizer on arrival and when departing.
+Use hand sanitiser on arrival and when leaving the centre.

-- You and each of your group must complete a visitor's pass located at the sign-in counter and place in to the adjacent mailbox.
+You and each of your guest / visitors must complete a visitor's pass located at the sign-in counter and place in to the adjacent mailbox.

-- Limit booking periods to 2 hours where possible.
-(Cowork area is open 24/7 to members however if the cowork area exceeds 5 people at one time, a time limit of 2 hours will apply.)
+Limit booking periods to 2 hours when possible.
+(The main Cowork area is open 24/7 to members however if the main Cowork area exceeds 5 people at one time, a time limit of 2 hours will apply.)

-- At end of visit, please use supplied disinfectant spray on chairs and tables where you and your group occupied.
+When leaving the centre, please use supplied disinfectant spray on chairs and tables where you and your guest / visitors occupied.